Andres930410/mapper/README.md

 //  ]

-// The validate function can be used also with an array, if any object of the objects present in the array doesn't satisfy the validations, then the method will generate an exception and indicate the position of the first object which doesn't satisfy the validations. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
+// The validate function can be used also with an array, if any object of the objects present in the array doesn't satisfy the validations, then the method will generate an exception and indicate the position of the first object which doesn't satisfy the validations. const resultValidated = mapper.transformAndValidate(data);
 ```

 # Changelog
 - 0.0.1: Initial version
 - 0.0.2: Reusable mapper, type safety for return type on the transform function and remove mapping.
-- 1.0.0: Now the mapper uses class transformer and class validator for validations and to guarantee that class types are returned instead of plain JavaScript objects.
+- 1.0.1: Now the mapper uses class transformer and class validator for validations and to guarantee that class types are returned instead of plain JavaScript objects.
     - Added:
         - Context can be added to the mappers, the context will be passed to each transformation function and it could be used for adding custom logic into the mappings.
         - Use class transformer for returning an specific class type instead of a plain javascript object.
         - New method for not only transforming but also validating if the information satisfies with some validation, this feature uses class validator.
+- 1.0.2: The type is passed on the constructor instead of in the transform method and in the add mapper method.

 # Acknowledgments
 I would like to thanks Trammel May.
 After a small discussion he pointed to me some problems that my library could have, those problems were addressed and solved.